List of Porridge characters: Lukewarm

 Lukewarm was played by Christopher Biggins.
-Lukewarm is a rotund young man with a calm and personable demeanour, who originates from the Midlands (though during the series, and in Going Straight he is said to be from Middlesbrough).
+Lukewarm is a rotund young man with a calm and personable demeanour, who originates from the Midlands (though during the series, and in Going Straight he is said to live in Middlesbrough).
 The circumstances that brought him to be in prison are unknown, although in one episode – the Porridge Christmas Special, "No Way Out" – he relieved Mr Barrowclough of his watch in a manner strongly suggestive of a pickpocket.
 He is openly gay, and his partner Trevor is a watch repairer from Southport; Trevor appears in the episode "Men Without Women".
 Lukewarm shared a cell with the elderly Blanco, over whom he would fuss a lot, especially when Blanco was due to face the parole board.
 Blanco did concede that, for all his fussing, Lukewarm did keep the cell nice and clean.
 Lukewarm is often seen knitting.

 Although he is a trusted friend and confidant of Fletcher's, he seldom becomes directly involved in his schemes, preferring instead to spend his association time observing the latest goings-on whilst busying himself with his latest knitting projects.
 He works in the kitchens alongside Godber and is an enthusiastic if notoriously untalented cook, although it was said that he did make good pasties.
 Lukewarm was released three months prior to Fletcher in Going Straight.
 Fletcher mentions to McLaren that he received a letter from Lukewarm, stating his case is coming up after he was accused of stealing a woman's handbag, which he claimed was his own.
 In the mockumentary "Life Beyond The Box: Norman Stanley Fletcher", his real name is revealed as being Timothy Underwood, although in "Just Desserts" he appears to be addressed by a warder as Lewis.
 It is stated that he is now married to Trevor and living in Denmark.

 Jim McLaren

 Jim "Jock" McLaren is played by Tony Osoba.
-McLaren, who claims to have been adopted, is a black man from Greenock, Scotland.
-This led to a string of racist abuse when he first arrived at Slade Prison.
-Fletcher, in reference to his Scottish upbringing, frequently calls him "Jock".
-Upon arrival, he was an angry young man, and it was left up to Fletcher to calm him down and to curb the abuse he received.
-A keen football player, he was soon turning out every Saturday afternoon for the inter-wing football matches.
-He supports Greenock Morton.
-Along with Godber and Warren, McLaren is a regular conspirator with Fletcher.
+Along with Godber and Warren, McLaren is a regular conspirator with and confidant of Fletcher.
+A mixed race young man from Greenock, Scotland, he claims to have been adopted.
+Subjected to racist abuse when he first arrived at Slade Prison, he was aggressive and hostile.
+Fletcher (who called him "Jock") was tasked with enabling him to defeat such abuse and provocation, and to encourage his intelligence and resourcefulness.
+A keen football player (and fan of perennial Scottish League underdogs Greenock Morton), McLaren was soon turning out every Saturday afternoon for the inter-wing football matches.
 He is the last of their circle to be released, and Fletcher is seen bidding him farewell in the first episode of Going Straight.
 In "Life Beyond The Box: Norman Stanley Fletcher", McLaren is a member of the Scottish Parliament.